firefoxfoxthrot/developer-web-site/_pages/ur.md

 The [Uniform
 Resources](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-005-ur.md)
-specification is a method for encoding structured binary data in plain-text strings that are also well-formed URIs.
+specification is a method for encoding structured CBOR binary data in plain-text strings that are also well-formed URIs.
 It's usable with any binary data, but was developed with Bitcoin and other cryptocurrencies in mind.